datacarpentry/spreadsheets-socialsci/episodes/01-format-data.md

 5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
 This ensures that anyone can use the data, and is required by most data repositories.

+You can understand more easily these principles with the illustrations in the [Tidy Data Series by Lowndes & Horst](https://allisonhorst.com/other-r-fun).

 For instance, we're going to be working with data from a study of agricultural practices among farmers in two countries in eastern